igorguga/VS2003BuildTask/README.md

 The task requires the 'VS71COMNTOOLS' capability from the agent.
 This capability is normally available when Visual Studio 2003 is installed on the agent machine.

 ## Pre-requisites for the task
-The followng pre-requisites need to be set-up for the task work properly:
+The following pre-requisites need to be set-up for the task work properly:

 ### Visual Studio 2003
 You will need a version of Visual Studio .NET 2003 installed in the build agent machine.
 As the task calls the 'devenv.exe' command, it is made necessary.